kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 2: Performance Measurement Under Agile Delivery Contracts.md

 * When should a Contracting Officer consider using a warranty?
 * What are the primary limitations of traditional warranty approaches when applied to software development?

----

 The following readings discuss using warranties in Agile development projects.
-When reading, think about how these techniques can be adopted by your agency:
+When reading, think about how your agency can adopt these techniques:

 **Article:** [The Beauty and Terror of Agile Software Development](https://www.mintz.com/insights-center/viewpoints/2866/2021-03-24-beauty-and-terror-agile-software-development)